eniomarku/SafeLib/graphene/Examples/libVNF_ab/README.md

 >> ifconfig dpdk0 x.x.x.x netmask 255.255.255.0 up

-    Note that before building mme add your own path for mtcp library and header at Makefile
+    Note that before building b add your own path for mtcp library and header at Makefile

 ## Build a in another machine (Enterprise aka trusted host)